Vector Quantization

 values, isn't compressed.

 When you run a query, Atlas Vector Search converts the float value in the query vector into a binary vector using the same midpoint for efficient comparison between the query vector and indexed binary vectors.
 It then rescores by reevaluating the identified candidates in the binary comparison using the original float values associated with those results from the binary index to further refine the results.
-The full fidelity vectors are stored in their own data structure on disk, and are only referenced during rescoring when you configure binary quantization or when you perform exact search against either binary or scalar quantizaed vectors.
+The full fidelity vectors are stored in their own data structure on disk, and are only referenced during rescoring when you configure binary quantization or when you perform exact search against either binary or scalar quantized vectors.

 Requirements